 Students with disabilities can be provided with reasonable academic accommodations to pursue their academic/career and education goals.
-Students with disabilities who are in need of academic accommodations should register with the Office of Accommodative Services (OAS), located on the first floor of the Student Services & Administration Building (Bldg.
-2000, Rms.
-2138 and 2139).
-The OAS Handbook is available on the Guam

-Community College website at www.guamcc.edu (under Student Services and Accommodative Services).
+Students with disabilities who are in need of academic accommodations should register with the Office of Accommodative Services (OAS).
+The OAS Handbook is available on the Guam Community College website at www.guamcc.edu (under Student Services and Accommodative Services).